The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 Section 4.
 Special meetings of the members of the corporation may be called by the President, or in his absence by a Vice President, at a time and place specified in the notice of the meeting.
 Notice of a special meeting shall be either read to the members present at the preceding regular meeting, or mailed to all active members at least one week before the date of such special meeting.

 Section 5.
 The Trustees of the Association shall have regularly scheduled meetings no less than six times per year, at a time and location prescribed by the Trustees.
-Such meetings are to be open to the membership.
+Such meetings are to be open to the membership, however the Board of Trustees may limit the time that members are permitted to speak at Trustees meetings and may call the meeting to executive session at any time by a super majority vote of 60% of the Trustees present.
 The time and location of these meetings shall be announced to the members.

-ARTICLE V - ADMINISTRATION OF FUNDS AND PROPERTY
+ARTICLE VI - ADMINISTRATION OF FUNDS AND PROPERTY

 Section 1.
 The Trustees shall have unlimited discretion in all matters relating to acquisition, holding, operation, maintenance, and disposition of funds, equipment, and other property of the corporation, subject to any limitations imposed on their actions by a majority vote of the active members present and voting at a regular meeting and subject to the limitations of the following paragraph.